trufflesuite/trufflesuite.com/src/docs/truffle/getting-started/interacting-with-your-contracts.md

 The other special method mentioned above is the `estimateGas` method.
 This, as you probably can guess, estimates the amount of gas that a transaction will require.
-It is used in exactly the same way as `sendTransaction`, and if we wanted to estimate the gas for the transaction we wanted to execute above, we would do the
+It is used in exactly the same way as `sendTransaction`, and if we wanted to estimate the gas for a transaction, we would do something like the following:
-following:

 ```javascript
 const instance = await MyContract.deployed();